List of Marvel Comics characters: C: Crossfire

+Crossfire (William Cross) is a character appearing in American comic books published by Marvel Comics.
+Crossfire first appears in Marvel Two-in-One #52 (1979) and was created by writer Steven Grant and artist Jim Craig.

 William Cross was born in Madison, Wisconsin.
 He becomes an interrogation expert for the CIA.
 While building his own rogue covert operation group, he romances federal corrections officer Rozalyn Backus, with whom he develops ultrasonic brainwashing technology.
 Backus, unaware of Cross's illicit activities, becomes engaged to him, until Cross steals the technology and disappears, faking his own death and framing Backus for murder.
 After surviving an attempt on his life, which costs him his left eye and his left ear, he replaces them with cybernetic implants and becomes a prosperous high-tech freelancer known as "Crossfire".

 Crossfire has no superhuman powers.
 He is a former CIA operative with expert marksman abilities, proficient unarmed combat skills, and extensive espionage training.
 He is also a master of brainwashing techniques, for which he has developed technology.
 Crossfire is an expert in the field of robotics and cybernetics, and has specialized knowledge of applied ultrasonics.
 Crossfire creates the "undertaker" machine, a brainwashing device which employs ultrasonic waves to stimulate rage in the emotion centers of his victims' brains.
 After an explosion causes Crossfire to lose his left eye and left ear, and sustain 85% loss of hearing in his right ear, he replaces his left eye with an infrared imaging device, which allows him to see in total darkness, and his left ear with an audio sensor that is more sensitive than the human ear.
 As a result of the loss of natural hearing in his right ear, Crossfire is unaffected by his own ultrasonic technology.
 His costume is made of Kevlar and has hidden compartments containing various weapons and devices.
 Crossfire uses twin handguns and a sniper rifle as his weapons of choice.